ohaibbq/diaspora-packages/fedora/README.md

 prepare-rpm.sh prepare creates links  also for all files listed in SOURCES.
 Typically, this is  secondary sources listed in the spec file.

+Above steps creates and uses a runtime (-rt) bundle which not contains the test or development tools.
+To build and install a bundle containing all of this stuff (exact filenames varies):
+    rpmbuild -ba --with dev dist/diaspora-bundle.spec
+    rpm -U ~/rmpbuild/rpms/i686/diaspora-bundle-dev-0.0-1.1010042345_4343fade43.fc13.i686

 The spec-files in dist/ are patched by *./prepare-rpm.sh to reference correct versions of diaspora and diaspora-bundle.
 Editing spec files should be